Can Horses Safely Eat Marshmallows?

 How Many Marshmallows Can a Horse Have?

-The working number I follow is two to three small marshmallows per week — and that’s the ceiling, not the goal.
-A single standard Jet-Puffed marshmallow weighs about 7 grams and contains roughly 4.1 grams of sugar.
-For context, one medium carrot contains about 2.9 grams of sugar.
-So one marshmallow already outpaces a carrot on sugar.
-Two marshmallows in a single sitting puts you around 8 grams of sugar from treats alone, before you factor in anything else your horse ate that day.
+The working number I follow: two to three small marshmallows per week — and that’s the ceiling, not the target.
+One standard Jet-Puffed marshmallow weighs about 7 grams and carries roughly 4.1 grams of sugar.
+A medium carrot has about 2.9 grams.
+So a single marshmallow already outpaces a carrot on sugar.
+Two in one sitting puts you around 8 grams from treats alone — before factoring in hay sugars, grass sugars, or grain.

 Serving Guidelines That Actually Make Sense

-• Maximum two to three small marshmallows per week, not per day
+- Maximum two to three small marshmallows per week — not per day

-• Cut each marshmallow into quarters before offering — more on why in a moment
+- Cut each marshmallow into quarters before offering — more on why in a moment

-• Do not make marshmallows a regular training treat — find a lower-sugar option for daily use
+- Don’t make marshmallows a regular training treat — find a lower-sugar option for daily use

 Which Horses Should Never Eat Marshmallows